esl/MongooseIM/doc/advanced-configuration/Modules.md

 This module tightly cooperates with [mod_pubsub](../modules/mod_pubsub.md) in order to deliver [PEP](https://xmpp.org/extensions/xep-0163.html) events to user's subscribers.

 ### [mod_carboncopy](../modules/mod_carboncopy.md)
-Implements [XEP-0280: Message Carbons](http://xmpp.org/extensions/xep-0280.html), in order to keep all IM clients for a user engaged in a real-time conversation, by carbon-copying all inbound and outbound messages to all interested resources (Full JIDs).
+Implements [XEP-0280: Message Carbons](http://xmpp.org/extensions/xep-0280.html) in order to keep all IM clients for a user engaged in a real-time conversation by carbon-copying all inbound and outbound messages to all interested resources (Full JIDs).

 ### [mod_commands](../modules/mod_commands.md)
 A central gateway providing access to a subset of MongooseIM functions by channels other than XMPP.